 3) Pay attention to the installation progress in the terminal.
 You must enter ‘Yes’ when asked.

 That’s it.
 Microsoft Fonts should now be installed.
 You should see ‘Configured mscorefonts, Installed mscorefonts’ at the end of the Terminal.

-Launch you favorite office suite and check if the new fonts are available.
-Alternatively you can install ‘GNOME Font Viewer’ that is available in the ‘Software Center’
+Launch your favorite office suite and check if the new fonts are available.
+Alternatively, you can install ‘GNOME Font Viewer’ that is available in the ‘Software Center’